Poème (Chausson): Publication

 Poème was published in May 1897, but not at Chausson's own instigation.
 His friend Isaac Albéniz submitted the score to Breitkopf & Härtel while he was in Leipzig on a concert tour.
 They were reluctant to publish the work, considering it "vague and bizarre" and of "extraordinary difficulty", and consequently would have "few adherents" (letter to Albéniz of 27 April 1897).
 They agreed to publish only when Albéniz undertook to pay for the costs of publication himself.
 He also gave Breitkopf 300 marks, which they were to send Chausson under the pretence of a royalty.
 Chausson never knew of Albéniz's role in this episode, which was done solely to boost his confidence in his compositional skills (he did not need the money, as he had financial security through wealth inherited from his father).
 It was also a way for Albéniz to repay Chausson's support and encouragement of him when he was a struggling student in Paris.

 Instrumentation

-Poème is scored for solo violin, 2 flutes, 2 oboes, 2 clarinets in B-flat, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, harp and strings.
+Poème is scored for solo violin, 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, harp and strings.